St Leonards School is recognised as Scotland’s International Baccalaureate leader.*

 The proof of our expertise though lies in the success of our students.
 St Leonards has been ranked top of the Sunday Times ‘Parent Power’ table as Scotland’s top performing Sixth Form in 2015 and 2016 measuring IB/A Level results**.

-2016 marks the tenth anniversary of the IB at St Leonards.
+2016 marked the 10th anniversary of the IB at St Leonards.
 In the Times Educational Supplement, our Headmaster, Dr Michael Carslaw, writes authoritatively about the ethos and philosophy underpinning 10 years of the International Baccalaureate at St Leonards.
 Click here to view the article.

 Every year our school leavers go on to top universities throughout the world.
 Recent destinations have included Oxford, Cambridge, St Andrews, Glasgow, Edinburgh, Exeter, Durham, York, London School of Economics, Munich, Boston and Toronto.
 Courses have included Law, Medicine, International Relations, Engineering, Chemistry, Art and Geology.